Errol Kerr

-Errol Kerr (born April 12, 1986, in Brooklyn, New York) is a downhill skier formerly with the U.S. Ski Team.
+Errol Kerr (born April 12, 1986, in Brooklyn, New York) is an American-Jamaican skicross racer, construction executive, and ski instructor based in Truckee, California.
+Formerly with the U.S. Ski Team, Kerr represented Jamaica at the 2010 Winter Olympics in Vancouver, finishing ninth in the skicross event — the best placing by a Caribbean athlete at any Winter Olympics.
 Kerr is the son of a Jamaican father and an American mother.
-Kerr started skiing at age four and started racing competitively at age 11.
-Kerr cross-trained and raced BMX and motocross.
-The multi-disciplined Kerr eventually found his niche in skicross.
+He started skiing at age four and began racing competitively at age 11.
+Kerr cross-trained in BMX and motocross before finding his niche in skicross.

 Skiing career

-Kerr made his World Cup debut in January 2008 with a twelfth place in Les Contamines and followed up with an eighth place in Meiringen-Hasliberg in March.
-He opened the 2008-09 season with a thirtieth place in St. Johann in Tirol and a fifteenth place in Lake Placid, and then tenth place worldwide at the Skicross World Championships 2009 in Japan.
+Kerr made his World Cup debut in January 2008 with a twelfth-place finish in Les Contamines and followed up with an eighth-place finish in Meiringen-Hasliberg in March.
+He opened the 2008–09 season with a thirtieth place in St. Johann in Tirol and a fifteenth place in Lake Placid, and then finished tenth at the Skicross World Championships 2009 in Japan.